ikepgh/AmiTwitter/trunk/README.txt

 Special thanks to:
 - ShInKurO for joining the project, contributing to the codebase
 - Sprocki for his testing of the MorphOS version and very helpful suggestions!
-- James Carroll for contributing to the code
+- Cyborg and James Carroll for contributing to the code
 - All the catalog translators and beta testers

 Donators: Roschmyr